Millions of WordPress-based projects are hosted on cPanel servers, proving that you don’t need any technical skills to launch a website these days.

 The WordPress Toolkit cPanel announced in late-2020 has been a part of the Plesk core for a couple of years already.
 But unlike cPanel, Plesk doesn’t charge extra for it.
 The Toolkit arrives with limited features on the cheapest plan, while the bells-and-whistles version is only available on the pricier packages.

 The features and interface are identical, meaning launching and managing a WordPress website with Plesk are just as easy as with cPanel.
-Because Plesk is one of the few web hosting management platforms that support Windows, this could be especially useful for WP users running Microsoft’s operating system.
+Because Plesk is one of the few web hosting management platforms that support Windows, this could be especially useful for WordPress users running Microsoft’s operating system.

 WP management aside, Plesk also gives you control over the hosting account, and some of its fans even claim it’s easier to use than competitive tools.
 Indeed, the platform’s interface is intuitive enough and offers no shortage of tools and utilities to manage files, databases, email accounts, etc.